-After leaving the temple I headed out through a huge cemetery and some kind of memorial park, and then on into the center of Imabari.
-It was at the next temple that I had met someone who had offered to treat me to lunch and had brought me udon in the nearby shopping area during my first pilgrimage.
-I had been in a bit of a rush that day even though I had made a much earlier start.
+After leaving the temple I headed out through a huge cemetery and then on into the center of Imabari.
+It was at the next temple was Nankobo (#55) where I had met someone who had offered to treated me to lunch during my first pilgrimage.
+I had been in a bit of a rush that day even though I had made a much earlier start than I did today.
 Today I just wanted to get to Senyuji (#58) without any rush.
-The following 4 temples were all reasonably close to each other so unless I got lost I was expecting everything to go smoothly.

-The next temple was Nankobo (#55) and it was spread out over quite large grounds with several extra buildings beyond the two prayer halls found at most temples.
-The main hall was reasonably obvious even without any markers being present but I seemed at a loss as to which of the other 3 buildings was the correct daishi hall but I was soon helped out by a fellow pilgrim who I had been bumping into for several days now.
-So with prayers all done I headed for the stamp office and there was a bit of a queue and only one person stamping.
-The person doing the stamp was probably the same person I had met previously at this particular temple and I remembered him being really friendly.
+There was a bit of a queue and only one person stamping.
+The person doing the stamp was probably the same person I had met previously at this particular temple.
 He was trying his best to stamp as quickly as possible and every now and then pressing a buzzer to summon more help.
 He was eventually joined by a woman and the queue shrunk to just a few people including myself who happened to be at the end of the line.
 After finishing his next stamp he asked non-walking pilgrims to join the woman's side and walking pilgrims to come to him.
 I was the only walking pilgrim in the room so I apologised to the couple waiting ahead of me and went to his window.

 He, if he was the same person from last time was as kind and friendly as the person I had remembered.
 He asked me a few questions as he did my stamp and once he had returned my book I asked him to choose a photograph.
 He chose the same dragon photograph the woman at the last temple had chosen.
 He then dashed of and returned with a tenugui cloth as a gift for me.
 The other woman doing the stamping seemed to be interested in what was going on but was busy dealing with someone so I left an extra photograph with the man and asked him to give it to her later.
 I also gave another photograph to the woman who was ahead of me and still waiting for her stamp.
 With everything done I headed back out and on to the next temple.

-I exited Nankobo (#55) and walked down a side street beside what looked like a school and up ahead on the school side of the fence I could see a couple of young students and someone who turned out to be their teacher chatting to an older schoolgirl on the road side of the fence.
-The older schoolgirl was cycling past me by the time I reached the group, the teacher greeted me and asked me where I was from followed by the usual type of questions.
+I exited Nankobo (#55) and walked down a side street beside what looked like a school and up ahead a couple of young students and someone who turned out to be their teacher were chatting to an older schoolgirl.
+The teacher greeted me and asked me where I was from followed by the usual type of questions.
 I ended up giving a photograph to the teacher and sweets to the four small girls.
-Simple little encounters like this were always nice and I headed on hoping to find a convenience store so I could get something to eat.
-I still had about 4 hours or so to complete just 3 more temples with a distance of about 10km between them.
-I took a 20 minute break at a Circle K and picked up extra supplies for the evening.

 The large sign the barber had mentioned was probably further on and meant for those driving so I asked another man who started checking on his mobile phone.
 He was dressed like a postman but was not in fact a postman.
 Another man on a bicycle joined in to help but he too only seemed to know the general direction and as I thanked them and continued ahead I finally spotted the red trail marker pointing down a narrow path leading away from the road.
 I turned back and thanked them and then continued on down the path.

-When I slid open the door of the tsuyado I noticed the space in the first room had two makeshift beds and plenty of bedding on some desks at the back of the room.
+When I slid open the door of the tsuyado I noticed the space in the first room had two makeshift beds and plenty of bedding at the back of the room.
 I set my pack down and arranged all my things on one of the makeshift beds.
 I sorted through all the clothes that needed washing after I took a bath.
-The door to the room was shut but a little while later, a young man opened the door and came into the front room I was in.
-He looked like a young trainee monk and in fact turned out to be just 17 years old and was undergoing some sort of training and also helping with the running of the temple.
+The door to the room was shut but a little while later, a young man opened the door and came into the front room.
+He looked like a young trainee monk and in fact turned out to be just 17 years old and was undergoing some sort of training.
 I still had most of my oranges with me so I gave two of them to him.
 He returned the gesture a little while later with some snacks of his own and a pot noodle.
 I accepted the snacks but returned the pot noodle.

 I got myself settled in and wasn't expecting anyone else to turn up but about 7 o'clock the door opened and in came Hagi-san.
 Hagi-san turned out to be a 76 year old and he was doing his second pilgrimage but this time in reverse.
 He was carrying a 75 liter pack and given his age he looked as strong as someone half his age.
 The two of us just seemed to hit it of and he spoke to me in English for almost the whole time we spend together.
 Hagi-san took the other bed and took out all his things.
 He didn't really have a lot but what he did have looked very good quality.
 He had a small stove and the first thing he wanted to do was eat, so he heated himself some water and prepared some noodles.
 Dinner for me was just a few of the snacks I had plus a drink from the vending machine outside.

-Most of what I did during this pilgrimage to sustain myself was purely functional.
+Most of what I ate and drank during this pilgrimage was purely functional.
 I had no real strong desire to eat proper meals and the only times I really treated myself to proper meals was when I was with someone else.
 After Hagi-san and I had finished eating I shared all the information I had on cheap lodging places that I knew of.
-Hagi-san seemed very impressed that I had so much information which he himself didn't know about but he was happy to take down telephone numbers and other details I gave him.
+Hagi-san seemed very impressed that I had so much information which he himself didn't know about but he was happy to take down telephone numbers and other details I could share with him.
 Later that evening he called his wife to update her about his day and tell her where he was.
-I overhead him telling her how I had given him so much detailed information.
+I also overhead him telling her how I had given him so much detailed information.